pomettini/Slides/slides/from-web-to-game-developer/from-web-to-game-developer.md

 # Variables and the Inspector

 - When creating a script, you are essentially creating your own new type of component that can be attached to **GameObjects** just like any other component
-- Just like other Components often have properties that are editable in the inspector, you can allow values in your script to be edited from the Inspector too
+- Just like other Components often have properties that are editable in the inspector, you can allow values in your script to be edited from the **Inspector** too
+- In C#, the simplest way to see a variable in the **Inspector** is to declare it as public
+- You can use the `SerializeField` attribute to serialize (which is another way to say that Unity is storing that value) a private variable and show it in the **Inspector**

 ---